RyanJulyan/Flask-BDA/README.md

             * Removes tons of headaches when setting up your dev environment
             * Prevents issues such as "well, it worked on my machine!"
         * [AWS Serverless yml config](#aws-serverless)
-    * Great UI by default with [Tailwind](https://tailwindcss.com/)
+    * Great UI by default with [AdminLTE](https://adminlte.io/) specifically [v3](https://adminlte.io/themes/v3/)
         * Highly customizable and flexible
         * Pre-setup via CDN
         * Versatile
-        * There is no JavaScript.
-And because of that, you can easily bind it with any JavaScript framework of your choice
+        * Widely used and easy to pick up as it is based on [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/)

 * Create custom [module](#Modules) files and folders that fit into the flask project structure from the `create_module.py` file with prompts to create the following: